 Looking for a creative way to display your Harry Potter Funko Pops?
 I created another fun display case for last year’s Yule Ball-themed Advent Calendar of Funko Pops!
 Check out the tutorial below to learn how to create this! :)

 It’s Harry Potter’s 40th Birthday today!
-To celebrate, I’m sharing the DIY Harry Potter Funk0 Display case I created to hold this past year’s Advent calendar Funko Pops.
+To celebrate, I’m sharing the DIY Harry Potter Funko Display case I created to hold this past year’s Advent Calendar Funko Pops.
 This is the second case I have created, the last one I made using a silverware drawer organizer.
 This time I decided to make something a little easier but just as inexpensive.
 I hope this tutorial is useful for anyone trying to figure out a fun way to display their Funko Pop collection!

 This past year’s Advent calendar featured Funko Pops at the Yule Ball.
 I decided to use this fun sheet of paper called “Hogwarts at Night” for the backdrop.
 The display case itself came from The Container Store.
-When I purchased it, I paid $16, which was way cheaper than a lot of the acrylic display cases I was finding.
+When I purchased it, I paid $16, which was way cheaper than a lot of the acrylic display cases I was finding online.
 Those cases had really nice magnetic doors but were much more expensive.
-This case was not intended to be stood up like I’m doing, but it works fine.
+This case was not intended to be stood up like I’m doing, but it works.
 To open it I need to lift it up and then lift the lid up from the bottom.

 Below is the tutorial for this case!
 Be sure to also check out my DIY display case from last year.
-I noticed the 2020 Advent Calendar is already available for pre-order on Amazon.
+I noticed the next Advent Calendar is already available for pre-order on Amazon.
 It’s such a fun thing to do in December :)

 - Clear 24-compartment case from The Container Store

 - 12″ x 12″ sheet of Harry Potter scrapbook paper – I used a sheet called “Hogwarts at Night” that I ordered from A Cherry On Top Crafts.

 - 1 sheet of black cardstock

 - Poster Putty